-The subscriber will no longer receive the emails sent to your default campaign, because it’s been moved to a separate and segmented list.
+The subscriber will no longer receive the emails that are sent to your default campaign because they’ve been moved to a separate and segmented list.

-Getresponse gives a clear explanation what each each of the rules means:
+Getresponse gives a clear explanation as to what each of the rules means:

-That’s the basic process to segment an email list campaign in Getresponse.
+That’s the basic marketing automation process to segment an email list campaign in Getresponse.
 If you use a different email service provider, the tutorials below will be helpful:

-Elements of a successful email segmentation: With 81% of marketers actively using email marketing to generate leads and increase sales, it’s very important that you approach list segmentation the right way to avoid losing your audience.
+Elements of successful email segmentation: With 93% of marketers actively using email marketing to generate leads and increase sales, it’s very important that you approach email list segmentation the right way to avoid losing your audience.

-So, when you’re segmenting your email campaigns, make sure these elements are present:
+So, when you’re segmenting your email campaigns, make sure that these elements are present:

-It doesn’t matter how qualified your segments are: if your name looks confusing, it discourages people from opening.
+It doesn’t matter how qualified your segments are: if your name looks confusing, it discourages people from opening, lowering the open rate.
 After all, they won’t even know who you are.

 For example, this email I got from Banana Republic didn’t interest me, because the “from” name wasn’t clear enough.

-iii).
 Two-way communication: This is really very important.
-What is your Reply-To-You email address?
-If it’s something like: email@example.com, then you’re just closing the channel of two-way communication – that is, sending and receiving.
-Your reply email should be simple, relevant, and branded.
+What is your Reply To You email address?
+If it’s something like: [email protected], then you’re just closing the channel of two-way communication – that is, sending and receiving.
+Your reply email should be simple, relevant and branded.

-iv).
 Use optimized subject lines: Another important element for a successful email segment is an optimized subject line.
-According to Litmus, you should keep subject lines useful, specific, and timely.
+You should keep subject lines useful, specific and timely.

-Avoid using spammy words as well as any words that might confuse or annoy your subscribers.
+Avoid using spammy words, as well as any words that might confuse or annoy your subscribers.
 This will increase your unsubscribe rate.
 Simple is best.

 Yaro Starak makes sure that his email segments have all of these elements – and email segmentation brought him an extra $31,940.

-v).
-Personalization: Personalizing your email subject lines is optional, but it could yield up to a 6X higher transaction rate and 41% higher unique click rates.
+Personalization: Personalizing your email subject lines is optional, but it could yield a higher transaction rate and higher unique click rates.

 Instead, focus on the actionable metrics below.
 They’re much easier to analyze and improve: